Optimal Computing Budget Allocation for Data-driven Ranking and Selection: Introduction

 We summarize the contributions of this paper as follows.

 1. This paper, along with our earlier conference version \cite{wang2022fixed}, is the first to consider streaming input data in fixed budget R\&S problems and design a data-driven approach.
 This paper differs from the conference version in three main ways.
-First, we relax the assumption of a discrete input distribution with finite support, and instead use a general mixture distribution to estimate the unknown input distribution, which can have continuous support.
-Second, we develop a new procedure called IU-OCBA-balance that is designed to solve the original reformulated problem, rather than compute an approximate solution.
+First, we relax the assumption of a discrete input distribution with finite support, and instead take a Bayesian approach to estimate the parametrized input distribution, which can have continuous support.
+Second, we develop a new procedure that is designed to solve the original reformulated problem rather than compute an approximate solution.
 Third, we obtain a stronger convergence result that characterizes the speed at which the allocation policies given by the procedures converge to the optimal solution.

-2. We propose a new framework for conducting simulation sequentially with the presence of IU, where we run the simulation for a fixed design-input pair each time and define a new performance estimator as the weighted sum of design-input sample means over all input components.
-This estimator contains IU in the weights from the input distribution estimate and SU in the design-input sample means.
-To calculate the rate function of this new performance estimator, we apply the Gartner-Ellis theorem (see \cite{dembo1994large}).
+2. We propose a new framework for conducting simulation sequentially with the presence of streaming input data, where we run the simulation for a fixed design-input pair each time and adopt a Bayesian average estimator, defined as the weighted sum of design-input sample means weighted by the corresponding posterior probability, to estimate the expected performance of each design.
+To calculate the rate function of this performance estimator, we apply the Gartner-Ellis theorem (see \cite{dembo1994large}).
 Unlike many other works derived from \cite{glynn2004large}, where they directly use the same rate function, we need to recalculate it due to samples from different distributions in the performance estimator.
 We formulate a stage-wise rate maximization problem using the recalculated rate function and derive the corresponding optimality conditions.
-Compared with the optimality conditions in \cite{glynn2004large}, we obtain an additional ``Input Balance" condition that characterizes the allocation rule among different input components, showing the impact of different input distributions on budget allocation.
+Compared with the optimality conditions in \cite{glynn2004large}, we obtain an additional ``Input Balance" condition that characterizes the allocation rule among different input parameters according to the current posterior distribution.